denten-books/plain-text/1-metaphor.md

 ## To Turn a Page

-The principles of metaphor-driven design contain an implicit model of human--computer interaction, which suggests that humans prefer to manipulate digital information stored on computational media by the means of familiar mediating structures---paragraphs, pages, files, and folders---associated figuratively with the affordances of print media.
+The principles of metaphor-driven design contain an implicit model of human-computer interaction, which suggests that humans prefer to manipulate digital information stored on computational media by the means of familiar mediating structures---paragraphs, pages, files, and folders---associated figuratively with the affordances of print media.
 We know, in other words,